ziwot/tzkt-php-client/docs/Api/RewardsApi.md

 Get reward split

-Returns baker rewards for the specified cycle with all delegator balances at that cycle to allow rewards distribution in proportion to shares.
+Returns baker rewards for the specified cycle with all delegators and stakers (both snapshotted and actual ones).
+This endpoint helps to distribute delegation rewards between delegators in proportion to their delegated balances.

 ### Example